OctopusDeploy/docs/docs/infrastructure/deployment-targets/windows-targets/tentacle-permissions.md

 ---
-title: Permissions Required for the Tentacle Windows Service
+title: Permissions required for the Tentacle Windows Service
 description: Everything you need to know about the permissions your Tentacles need.
 position: 40
 ---